avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 To track whether a Subnet Validator addition/modification/removal occured on the P-Chain, Subnet Validators must be willing to sign an `AddressedCall` attesting to the validator set change.
 Since all Subnet Validators sync the P-Chain, only the Subnet Validators need to sign the `AddressedCall`, not all Primary Network Validators.

-Two `AddressedCall`s are defined with the below payloads.
-For each of them, the `sourceChainID` must be set to the P-Chain ID and the `sourceAddress` must be set to an empty byte array.
+For Subnet validator registrations, a `SubnetValidatorRegistrationMessage` serialization is defined below.
+For Subnet validator weight modifications, the same messages serialization is used as in the `Message` of the `SetSubnetValidatorWeightTx`.
+For each case, the `sourceChainID` must be set to the P-Chain ID and the `sourceAddress` must be set to an empty byte array.

-The method of requesting is left unspecified as it can be more generic.
+The method of requesting signatures for these messages is left unspecified as it can be more generic.
 A viable option for supporting this functionality is laid out in [ACP-118](../118-warp-signature-request/README.md) with the `SignatureRequest` message.

 #### SubnetValidatorRegistrationMessage